lpercifield/visualight/readme.txt

       - subscribe: this app can change the color of your bulb at any time
       - alert: this app can send a colored alert to your bulb at any time

-      only one subscribe app can be active multiple alert apps can be active
+      only one subscribe app can be active?? multiple alert apps can be active

+    Handle re adding bulb to account:
+      better handle routing from account manager when bulb

+    Add delete bulb from account
+      add to route

+    Bulb groups:
+      add collection for groups
+      add loop for sending data to all bulbs in group add route to add/delete bulb from group add route to add/delete group

 INTERFACE:

 	In Progress:
-		Tweeks to Visualight action bar to collapse on small screens
+		** Tweeks to Visualight action bar to collapse on small screens

 	TODO:
 		Impliment "apps" sidebar
 		Impliment icon for each bulb to show state(online/offline) and color Impliment API key interface
+		add password verification
+    change connect text to show "blue"
+    join a network if you more than one

 	KNOW BUGS:
-		Collapsed State dropdown button fails on mobile
+		** Collapsed State dropdown button fails on mobile

 HARDWARE: